rounakniloy/rounakniloy.github.io/README.md

 ### Education
-- Master of Engineering (Research) in Mechanical Engineering | University of New South Wales (_May 2024_)
+- Master of Engineering (Research) in Mechanical Engineering University of New South Wales
+  (_May 2024_)
-- Bachelor of Science in Naval Architecture & arine Engineering | Bangladesh University of Engineering & Technology (_October 2018_)
+- Bachelor of Science in Naval Architecture & Marine Engineering Bangladesh University of Engineering & Technology (_October 2018_)

 ### Work Experience
 **Naval Architect** @ ShipDyn Ltd.